 This is where the spreadsheet comes in.
 The categories most of us think of when we make our spreadsheet are actually most useful as ancillary factors: location, salary, benefits/subsidies, time off, proximity to family, what your significant other thinks, program time to completion, and so forth.
 Tally those up and use them as tiebreakers, if need be.

-For the common factor bridging all three criteria—People, Philosophy, Passion—is that they are measurable only if you know yourself first—your personality, your core values, your goals.
+The common factor bridging all three criteria—People, Philosophy, Passion—is that they are measurable only if you know yourself first—your personality, your core values, and your goals.
 Only in light of this knowledge can you first weed out programs that don’t fit you, and then put the spreadsheet to meaningful use.

 You probably didn’t tackle your interviews armed with this mindset, but it’s not too late.
 Reread the notes from your campus visits.
 Remember each place, and the feeling you got, as concerns each of the three categories.
 Do this and you’ll have a solid footing for rethinking your rank order.